estruyf/blog-content/content/sessions/index.md

 You want to go for a static website but don't want to lose the content management features of your previous site.
 That is one reason why Elio started developing Front Matter CMS.
 In this talk, Elio will guide you through the process of creating a new static site and managing its content with Front Matter.
 This overview allows you to create and manage your static sites with ease.

-### The future is APIs, and here is how you can benefit from it.
+### The future is APIs, and here is how you can benefit from it

 - Audience: `DEV | makers`
 - Level: `200`